Wikipedia

 Her father later arranged for her marriage to the Protestant Frederick V, a senior prince of the Holy Roman Empire.
 They were married in the Chapel Royal in the Palace of Whitehall, and then left for his lands in Germany.
 Their marriage proved successful, but after they left Bohemia they spent years in exile in The Hague, while the Thirty Years' War continued.
 In her widowhood, she eventually returned to England, at the end of her own life, during the Stuart Restoration of her nephew, and is buried in Westminster Abbey.

-With the demise of Elizabeth's great-niece, Anne, Queen of Great Britain, the last Stuart monarch in 1714, Elizabeth's grandson by her daughter Sophia of Hanover succeeded to the British throne as George I, initiating the rule of the House of Hanover.
+With the demise in 1714 of Elizabeth's great-niece, Anne, Queen of Great Britain, the last Stuart monarch, the British throne passed to Elizabeth's grandson (by her daughter Sophia of Hanover) as George I, initiating the rule of the House of Hanover.

 Early life